Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ![PIR_Assembled](media/PIR_Motion_Detector.jpg)

 ## Software
- - Software adjustments are minimal:
+ - Adjustments to the original Watermain software are minimal:
 	- New variable definitions and mqtt topics are appended at the beginning.
   	- New command topics are appended to the mqtt callback function.
 	- New processing is appended at the end of the loop() function.